Hierarchical Concept-to-Appearance Guidance for Multi-Subject Image Generation: Experiments

-\Cref{tab:compare} reports the quantitative results on the multi-subject image generation task.
+\mypara{Quantitative Results.} \Cref{tab:compare} reports the quantitative results on the multi-subject image generation task.
 Our method achieves the highest scores across all metrics, demonstrating superior ability in both instruction adherence and subject identity preservation.
-Specifically, our model attains 7.308 in Prompt Following (PF) and 7.906 in Subject Consistency (SC), leading to an Overall Score of 7.568.
-These results demonstrate that our approach establishes a new state of the art (SOTA) for multi-subject image generation.
+Specifically, our model attains 7.308 in Prompt Following and 7.906 in Subject Consistency, leading to an Overall Score of 7.568.
+These results demonstrate that our approach establishes a new SOTA for multi-subject image generation.

-When compared with OmniGen2~\cite{OmniGen2} and Qwen-Image-Edit-2509~\cite{Qwen-Image}, which share the VLM+DiT architectural design, our method achieves clear advantages.
+When compared with OmniGen2~\cite{OmniGen2} and Qwen-Image-Edit-2509~\cite{Qwen-Image}, which share the VLM-DiT architectural design, our method achieves clear advantages.
 Specifically, our PF, SC, and Overall scores surpass OmniGen2 by +2.664, +1.862, and +2.326, respectively, and exceed Qwen-Image-Edit-2509 by +1.418, +1.293, and +1.390.
 Relative to our base model Qwen-Image-Edit~\cite{Qwen-Image}, our method improves PF by +1.709, SC by +1.187, and Overall Score by +1.494.
 This demonstrates the high quality of our generated results.